dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

     Bottom: Correlation between cancer-specific WGD proportion and count of GAIN arms (left) and mean selection rate of LOSS arms (right).
 </div>

+CINner was utilized in {% cite mcpherson2025ongoing %} to assess the accuracy of inferred chromosomal instability and whole-genome duplication from DLP data.

 ---

 With CINner, we now have a framework to uncover selection parameters for individual genomic regions.